Renee V. H. Simons: Education

 Simons holds a Master's degree in Education Planning from Fordham University and an MBA from Columbia Business School.
-Her BA is from Hunter College.
+Additionally, she earned her Bachelor's from Hunter College.

 Career

 Simons began her career in 1978 as an assistant brand manager with General Foods Corp.
 She also worked as a brand manager for Dixie/Northern Products at James River Co., then as a brand manager for Seven-Up Co., for 7-Up and Diet 7-UP.
 She then became a group director for Phillip Morris and several brands of cigarettes.
 Simons was then promoted to director of sales promotion for all Philip Morris USA cigarette brands in August 1991.

-She also was a senior vice president at JPMorgan Chase.
+Simons also served as senior vice president at JPMorgan Chase.
 Her roles at Fortune 500 companies included advertising, marketing, corporate communications, technology and media management and banking.
 She held executive level positions at The Advertising Club of NY, Covenant House-New York, and was a board member at various corporations.
 She was president of the Harley Simons Group (a New York Domestic Business Corporation) and a director of the Taproot Foundation.
 After retiring from professional life, she volunteered at the Sag Harbor Partnership, where she is on the board of directors, and became the President of SANS Sag Harbor, the non-profit that operates the Eastville Historical society.